 What Landlords Should Know About Move-out Letters

-Writing a move-out letter serves as protection when you encounter tenants that resist moving out.
-You can state the move-out date and your expectation of the unit being returned to the same condition it was when they moved in.
+Writing a move-out letter serves as protection when you encounter tenants that resist moving out at the end of their lease.
+You can state the move-out date and your expectation of the unit being returned to the same condition it was back when they first signed the lease agreement.
 If a rental property is in good condition, it will be quicker to conduct a property showing and reduce the vacancy period.

 Empty rentals can cause a landlord to spend more on marketing and maintenance costs.
 Repairs and cleaning fees also need to be paid to get the unit rent-ready.